suncoast-devs/handbook/lessons/career-prep/resumes.md

 When it comes to listing your phone number on your resume, several different formats are considered acceptable: 727-867-5309 | (727) 867-5309 | 727.867.5309

-You can also choose to put a label in front of your phone number such as "Tel:", "Ph:", "Phone:", or "M:" (for mobile).
+You can also choose to put a label in front of your phone number, such as "Tel:", "Ph:", "Phone:", or "M:" (for mobile).

 **_Note:_** Google numbers are easy to create and useful if you want to protect your number